-The Governing Body will monitor and evaluate the impact of the policy by reviewing students' progress in achieving the expected educational outcomes.
-They will hold the Headteacher to account for the implementation of the policy.
+The Academy Trust will monitor and evaluate the impact of the policy by reviewing students' progress in achieving the expected educational outcomes.
+They will hold the Principal to account for the implementation of the policy.

-The Headteacher and Senior Leadership Team
+The Principal and Senior Leadership Team

-The Headteacher, with support from the Deputy Headteacher, will ensure that staff are supported and up to date with policy changes.
+The Principal, with support from the Senior Leadership Team, will ensure that staff are supported and up to date with policy changes.
 They will ensure that RSHE is well led, effectively managed and well planned across various subjects (to avoid unnecessary duplication of topics) and that the quality of provision is subject to regular and effective self-evaluation.

+The Head of School will manage and monitor requests to withdraw students from the non-statuory and non-science components of RSE.

-The Deputy Headteacher will ensure that teaching is age-appropriate, delivered in ways that are accessible to all students with SEND and that the subjects are resourced, staffed and timetabled appropriately.
-He will ensure that teaching delivered by any external organisation is age-appropriate and accessible for students and will liaise with parents regarding any concerns or opinions regarding RSHE provision and will manage parental requests for withdrawal of students from non-statutory, non-science components of RSHE.
+The Senior Leadership Team will ensure that teaching is age-appropriate, delivered in ways that are accessible to all students with SEND and that the subjects are resourced, staffed and timetabled appropriately.
+They will ensure that teaching delivered by any external organisation is age-appropriate and accessible for students.
+They will liaise with parents regarding any concerns or opinions regarding RSHE provision.